JustinKozlowski/actions/readme.md

 You can utilize this by using the `example.yml` file in your own repository under `/.github/workflows`.
 It requires you to set the `UBITUsername` and `UBITPassword` secrets within the repository though.

+PSA: This project was ported from a version I made from GitLab, so I may have missed some READMEs which may reference old Repo structure or GitLab functionality.